Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 8. Click the [SAVE] button to save the message structure.
     The *Exporter definitions* view is displayed.

 9. If desired, check if the string attribute has been really marked for a later data mapping.
-For detailed information, see [Map attributes](./04_ManageDataSources.md#map-attributes).
+For detailed information, see [Map data source](./05_ManageDataSources.md#map-data-source).
     The EDI Export DTM/C507/2380 *Destination attribute* has been added to the attributes to be mapped later or directly afterwards, if desired.

      ![Map attributes](../../Assets/Screenshots/EDI/Operation/ExportDefDTM_C507Mapping.png "[Map Attributes]")